strangeloopcanon/transformer-evolution/README.md

 - **Advanced Mutations:** Supports both simple hyperparameter tuning and radical, macro-level architectural changes.
 - **Rich Outputs:** Generates YAML snapshots, performance metrics, and lineage visualizations for each run.
 - **Reproducible Results:** Track every candidate and its ancestry, ensuring full transparency and reproducibility.
+- **Depth Recurrence Primitive:** Split any stack (core or pipeline module) into prelude/body/coda segments, loop the body with shared weights, and tune adapters/curricula directly from the DSL.

 ---